chaoss/metrics/activity-metrics/pull-requests-maintainer-response-duration.md

 # Maintainer Response Duration

 ## 1. Description
-On average, how long does it take for a maintainer to respond to a pull request?
+Average duration for a maintainer to respond to a pull request

 ## 2. Use Cases